Excerpt from the government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Jerry Rosenfield.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Peton Distributors ULC was found guilty of violating section 25, subsection 2(h) of the OHSA which states,
+Peton Distributors ULC was found guilty of violating section 25, subsection 2(h) of the Ontario Occupational Health and Safety Act (OHSA) which states,

 “The employer shall take every precaution reasonable in the circumstances for the protection of a worker.”